bootleq/vim-cycle/README.md

 ================

 - [SwapIt][SwapIt.vim] by [Michael Brown][mjbrownie]
-  Original ideas of special features includes visual multi-words, xml tag pairs, omni-complete cycling.
+  Original ideas of special features including visual multi-words, xml tag pairs, omni-complete cycling.

 - [Cycle.vim][original-cycle] by [Zef][MadeByWiki]
   Yes, there is already a plugin named 'Cycle'.
 Maybe I have to rename mine.

+- [switch.vim][] by @AndrewRadev
+  Support more complicated patterns like ruby `:a => 'b'` to `a: 'b'`, which is generally unable to achieve by alternative projects.

 TODO